 The Easiest Ever Tortilla de Patata (Spanish Omelette)

-The traditional tortilla de patata recipe that I learned from my husband’s mother and grandmother, requires peeling potatoes, washing them, then slicing them like you would au gratin--but thinner!
+The traditional tortilla de patata recipe that I learned from my husband’s mother and grandmother requires peeling potatoes, washing them, then slicing them like you would au gratin—but thinner!
 In fact, it takes so much work and effort to prepare the potatoes for the omelette that I quickly tired of making it on a regular basis.
-The recipe my husband created saves time and energy by replacing the steps of peeling, washing, and slicing thin.
+The recipe my husband created saves time and energy by replacing the steps of peeling, washing, and thinly slicing.
 My husband got creative after he went out to eat breakfast with a friend.

 - 1 medium yellow onion, chopped

 - Chop the onion finely and saute in about ¼ cup olive oil.
 Cooking with extra virgin olive oil can release harmful substances in your food.
 Just use a regular, light-tasting olive oil.
 Do not use corn or vegetable oil.

 - When the onion is translucent, add in the bag of frozen hash browns.
 (Traditionally, this is where you would put in your peeled and sliced potatoes).
 Cook and stir from time to time.
 Do not brown them.
 You want this to turn into a nice, fluffy, slightly lumpy, yellow mush.

 - Add the salt and mix well.

 - When you feel like your mush is mushy enough, beat six eggs in a bowl.
 Pour in the mush, and mix thoroughly.